 Regulatory status: Plerixafor is used to help dislodge or 'mobilise' stem cells from the bone marrow so they can be released into the blood.
-Using plerixafor for stem cell mobilisation in people with haematological tumours (apart from multiple myeloma and lymphoma) or haematological paraneoplastic complications who are receiving autologous haematopoietic stem cell transplantation (HSCT) is an 'off label' use of this medicine.
+Using plerixafor for stem cell mobilisation in people aged over 24 years with non-haematological solid tumours who are receiving autologous haematopoietic stem cell transplantation (HSCT) is an 'off-label' use of this medicine.
 Plerixafor received a marketing authorisation in July 2009 for use in combination with granulocyte-colony stimulating factor (G-CSF) to enhance mobilisation of stem cells for subsequent autologous HSCT in adults with lymphoma and multiple myeloma whose cells mobilise poorly.